FredrikBixo/ETH2-Validator-Notifier/README.md

 A script that alerts you when your Ethereum validator is down.

 # How does it work?
 The notifier uses API:s from Prysmatic to track the balance of your validators.
-It then sends an sms to a specified phone number using the nexmo API.
+It then sends an SMS to a specified phone number using the nexmo API.

 # How do I start the service?
 1. Create an account on [Nexmo](https://developer.nexmo.com/)